octo-technology/OpenTezos/docs/tezos-basics/intro_to_operation.md

   ]
 }
 ```
-Example of a transaction between two implicit accounts:
+Example of a transaction between two implicit accounts (in JSON format):

 ```
 {